tomthetrainer/UDFExamplesForSparkSQL/ReverseUDF/README.md

 Not sure if all hive UDF's would work, but certainly this simple one does.

-This takes a string and converts to lower case.
+This takes a string and reverses it.